Great Lakes Fire remains 36,000 acres in size and 30% contained

 The Forest Service says people driving on highways adjacent to the fire, especially U.S. 17 and U.S. 70, should use caution.
 Saturday night the DOT said Catfish Lake Road and County Line Road were closed to all traffic because of the fire.

-According to the North Carolina Department of Environmental Quality, Craven, Jones, Onslow, and Carteret counties are forecasted to be under a Code Yellow Monday, which is an improvement from Sunday’s Code Red alerts.
+North winds on Monday and Tuesday will carry smoke from the fire southward.
+The North Carolina Department of Environmental Quality has placed Craven, Jones, Onslow, and Carteret counties under a Code Yellow air quality index Monday, for low to moderate impacts.
+Individuals who are unusually sensitive to air pollution may experience breathing difficulties.
 The Forest Service says smoke is particularly worse in the mornings and evenings.

 The Southern Area Red Team, a Type 1 Incident Management Team, is due to arrive Sunday.
 The fire will enter unified command between the U.S. Forest Service and the North Carolina Forest Service.